 LUNGVAC – non-small cell lung cancer (NSCLC)

-The LUNGVAC trial is a multi-center, randomized, open-label, investigator-sponsored trial assessing the safety and efficacy of UV1 in combination with pembrolizumab versus pembrolizumab alone in NSCLC patients with advanced or metastatic disease.
+The LUNGVAC trial is a multi-center, randomized, open-label, investigator-sponsored trial assessing the safety and efficacy of UV1 in combination with cemiplimab versus cemiplimab alone in NSCLC patients with advanced or metastatic disease.
 The trial will treat patients with tumors classified within the adenocarcinoma or squamous subgroups of NSCLC, where at least half of the tumor cells express the PD-L1 antigen and who have not previously received pembrolizumab treatment.
 These subgroups represent approximately 1/3 of all advanced and metastatic NSCLC patients.
 The primary endpoint of the trial will be progression-free survival.
 Secondary endpoints will include response rate and overall survival.
-The first patient is planned to be treated in H1-22, with topline readout expected by the end of 2024.
-Ultimovacs will review the guidance and expects to give an update with the Q4 2022 report.
+The first patient was enrolled in October 2022, with topline readout expected by the second half of 2025.
+Ultimovacs will review the guidance and expects to give an update with the Q4 2023 report.

 Professor Odd Terje Brustugun will be the principal investigator for the trial, which will be sponsored by Drammen Hospital, a leading oncology research center in Norway.
 The trial will enroll approximately 138 patients and will be conducted at 8-10 clinical centers in Norway.

 Lung cancer is currently one of the most common cancers globally, and by far the biggest cause of cancer deaths in both men and women.
 NSCLC accounts for approximately 85% of all lung cancers.
 An estimated 850,000 new cases (in the US, EU5, Japan, China) of NSCLC are diagnosed each year.
 Most of these cases are metastatic patients, for whom the 5-year survival rate is around 7%.